Britain

 Gun recoil N/A

-Note: The Barbette Mark III mounting was partly steam and partly electric or hand worked and 35 degree elevation could be achieved if a section of the shield was removed.
-However, only half charges could be fired at this elevation, converting the gun into a type of howitzer.
+• ^1.11.2Most ships had hand-worked elevation gear, but the Barbette Mark III mounting on Barfleur had experimental Siemens electric gear which could elevate the guns from minus 7 degrees to plus 35 degrees in 14 seconds.
+Maximum elevation for this mounting was normally +15 degrees but +35 degrees could be achieved if a section of the shield was removed.
+However, only half charges could be fired at this elevation, converting the gun into a sort of a howitzer.

 "Warrior to Dreadnought: Warship Development 1860-1905" by D.K.
 Brown